IUDevman/gamesense-client/README.md

 * Viewmodel changer
 * Custom renderings that are compatible with other mods such as future
 * Clean GUI and stable config
+* Unique HUD components that are comparable ones seen in paid clients.

 #### Contributors
 * Cyber (original developer)